SvenVD/rpisurv/README.md

 In short: The idea is to connect your Raspberry Pi to a monitor and tell Rpisurv which stream(s) and screen(s) it should display or cycle between.
 Rpisurv will autocalculate all the rest.
 - Get a monitor or a TV ( or 2 )
 - Get a Raspberry Pi dedicated for Rpisurv, and install Raspberry Pi OS on it (Tested successfully with the full version, not lite)
+  - There are problems on RPi OS bullseye (https://github.com/SvenVD/rpisurv/issues/141) recommended is to use buster for the time being.
 - If you are going to have multiple streams, add gpu_mem=512 to your /boot/config.txt
 - If you installed the "Lite" OS version you will need to edit /boot/config.txt and uncomment `framebuffer_width=1280' and 'framebuffer_height=720` and make them 1920 and 1080 respectively or you will encounter the following error `pygame.error: No video mode large enough for 1920x1080`
 - git clone this repository: `git clone https://github.com/SvenVD/rpisurv`